cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

     ss        ==        ss
 ~~~

-A Key Encapsulation Mechanism (KEMs) comprises the following algorithms:
+A Key Encapsulation Mechanism (KEM) comprises the following algorithms:

 - `GenerateKeyPair() -> (ek, dk)`: A randomized algorithm that generates a
   public encapsulation key `ek` and a secret decapsulation key `dk`, each of